India exempts small firms from angel tax to promote business

-NEW DELHI, Feb 19 (Reuters) - India eased taxes for some new businesses on Tuesday, bowing to pressure to exempt them from an “angel tax” on funds they have raised, in an attempt to boost investments and jobs.
+NEW DELHI (Reuters) - India eased taxes for some new businesses on Tuesday, bowing to pressure to exempt them from an “angel tax” on funds they have raised, in an attempt to boost investments and jobs.

 Start-ups with an annual turnover of up to one billion rupees ($14 million) will be exempt from paying after small business groups wrote to Prime Minister Narendra Modi last month saying thousands had received notices in the last few months to pay angel tax of about 30 percent plus a penalty on funds raised in the last seven years.